-This lantern gave us the light that we needed.
+Though not tremendously bright, this lantern gave us the light that we needed.
 It shines at a maximum of 75 lumens.
-It didn't blow us away with its brightness, but we rarely found that we wanted more from it.
+It didn't blow us away, but we rarely found that we wanted more from it.
 The low setting is nice for reading at night, and the high setting is bright enough to cook a meal at your campsite.
 Unless you are looking to illuminate a large area with a single light source, the Luci Outdoor 2.0 will do the trick.

 One element that we aren't thrilled with is the light quality.
-The white LEDs fall on the blue side of the spectrum, meaning that it's not as warm as other similar lanterns like the Black Diamond Moji.
+The white LEDs fall on the blue side of the spectrum, meaning that it's not as warm as other compact lanterns.
 Also, the ripples and folds in the inflatable vinyl cast shadows across the lantern's shine radius, sometimes making for an unusual visual texture.

 Ease of Use

-Just set it in the sun for seven hours and, you'll have up to 24 hours of light.
+Just set it in the sun for seven hours and you'll have up to 24 hours of light.
 It deflates in about 10 seconds.
-We found that inflation took a few seconds longer, primarily because the valve is a little chunky and was sometimes tricky to depress once we blew up the lantern.
+We found that inflation took a few seconds longer, primarily because the valve is a little chunky and is sometimes tricky to depress once the lantern is blown up.
 Otherwise, once it's charged, just press the power button and it's good to go.

-At $20, we feel strongly that we got more than we paid for with the Luci 2.0.
+We feel that we got more than we paid for with the Luci 2.0.
 It comes with a one-year warranty and offers a solid set of basic features that we were really satisfied with.
-It's hard to go wrong with a Luci.
+It's hard to go wrong with this lantern.

 The MPOWERD Luci Outdoor 2.0 is versatile and fun.
 It's lightweight, waterproof, surprisingly durable, and costs nothing to power.
-It's bright enough for most uses, and though there are a couple minor features we hope are improved upon, overall we were pleased with its performance.
+It's bright enough for most uses, and though there are a couple of minor features we hope are improved upon, overall we are pleased with its performance.

 — Ben Applebaum-Bauch